krayin/laravel-crm/README.md

 ### License
-Bagisto CRM is a truly opensource CRM framework which will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).
+Krayin CRM is a truly opensource CRM framework which will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).

 ### Security Vulnerabilities
 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Bagisto CRM then please email us: mailto:support@bagisto.com.
+If you find any security vulnerability in Krayin CRM then please email us: mailto:support@krayincrm.com.